Peyote (Lophophora williamsii): Botany, Ecology, and Conservation of the World’s Most Protected Cactus

 What does the conservation outlook actually look like?

-Vulnerable and trending down.
-IUCN listed L. williamsii as Vulnerable (VU) A2acd in 2017, with a population trend of decreasing.
+The outlook is precarious and trending down.
+The IUCN listed L. williamsii as Vulnerable (VU) A2acd in 2017, with a population trend of decreasing.

 The arithmetic is the load-bearing fact.
 Licensed harvest in Texas averages roughly 1.9 million buttons per year.
 NAC ceremonial demand is estimated at 5 to 10 million buttons per year.
 The supply-demand gap drives illegal harvest and incentivizes harvesters to cut on cycles shorter than the eight years CCI’s data shows are needed for biomass recovery.
 Licensed distributor numbers have collapsed: 27 in the mid-1970s, 9 by the 1990s, 4 in recent reporting.